Heather O'Brien

 Heather O'Brien (born 22 July 1984) is a female Irish rugby union player.
 She was in 's 2014 Women's Rugby World Cup squad.
 She scored a try in 's victory over the Black Ferns at the 2014 World Cup.

-O'Brien studied Physical therapy at Queen Margaret University.
+O'Brien studied Physiotherapy at Queen Margaret University.
 She runs her own clinic, the North Cork Physiotherapy & Acupuncture Clinic, in Mallow, County Cork.
 She was awarded the Evening Echo Ladies Sportstar of the Month for August 2014.